rclement/romain-clement.net/content/articles/static-data-warehouse-sqlite-metabase.md

 draft: false
 ---

+# Static Data Warehouse using SQLite and Metabase

 Does a data warehouse need to be costly?
 Maybe not.
 A quick note on using [SQLite][sqlite] combined with [Metabase][metabase] to host and exploit a static SQL database easily and cheaply.
 This use-case is especially true for [small data][small-data] applications.

+## Technical Details

 Once an [ETL](etl) pipeline is done building an SQLite database `data.db`, let's say using [Git Scraping][git-scraping], one can start a small Docker